-Thinking of visiting Wombeyan Caves and looking for a bit of information on it?
-Here’s our experience of our weekend at the beautiful Wombeyan Caves near Sydney.
+Thinking of visiting Wombeyan Caves in Sydney and looking for a bit of information on it?
+Here’s our experience of our weekend from Sydney at Wombeyan Caves.

 That time we swam through a canyon at Wombeyan Caves

 I first went to Wombeyan Caves a couple of years ago to swim through Mares Forest Creek Canyon, and boy what a sight it was.
 I have to say, it’s probably the best thing I have ever done since I moved to Sydney years ago.
 The water was a turquoise green, and there wasn’t one other person in sight the whole day.

 As my friend and I scrambled over rocks, we swam our way through the most pristine waters and scenery I have seen in Australia.
 That day we spent a few hours in the canyon but we didn’t get a chance to see any of the caves it’s famous for.